top of page

 Directions:

 Pour all four ingredients over abundant ice in a cocktail shaker.
-Shake vigorously for at least 20 seconds and strain into a coupe or martini glass.
+Shake vigorously for at least 30 seconds and strain into a coupe or martini glass.

-Garnish with edible flower petals.
+Garnish with edible flower petals, such as a violet.

 Serve.